temenostech/temenos-platform-documentation/docfx_project/home/techguides/user-creation-in-paas.md

 ![](D:\DocumentationPortal\temenos-platform-documentation\docfx_project\home\techguides\images\users-tab.png)

 This will create a new user in your organisation.
 This new user will be automatically assigned to all GitLab Repositories from within all environments.
 If you have already a user created, you can click on the user and update the SSH key box with the one created above.

+>**Important!**: It is the Organisation Admin's responsibility to inform the new user about its credentials and set of permissions granted on the portal.

 # User Roles Management #